 YWCA Counseling Team

 The counseling center at the YWCA SHR engages trauma-informed, evidence-based practices to help each client move through crisis toward healing.
 Utilizing a variety of therapeutic interventions, we work with you to design a treatment plan that will work for your specific needs.
 Under the supervision of licensed counselors, our superbly-trained and compassionate pre-licensed counselors provide individual and group counseling for survivors of all genders and ages.

 Nicole Nordan M.S.Ed, LPC, NCC, CTTS

 Program Director of Counseling

-Nicole is a Licensed Professional Counselor in Virginia, a Certified Trauma Treatment Specialist and a graduate of Old Dominion University with a Master’s degree in Clinical Mental Health Counseling.
-Nicole has been working with adolescents and adults since 2009, gaining experience from working in middle schools, colleges and homeless/domestic violence programs.
-Nicole specializes in treating trauma, specifically with victims of sexual assault/domestic violence and early childhood traumas.
-Nicole takes an eclectic approach in therapy, utilizing various therapies to help clients through the healing processes including; Cognitive Behavior Therapy, Dialectical Behavior Therapy, EMDR level 1 & 2, interpersonal practice and core strength development.
-She also works with males, females, couples and families with issues related to self-esteem, depression, anxiety disorders, PTSD, grief and loss, emotional regulation, interpersonal relationships, domestic/sexual violence and gender and sexual identity.
+Nicole is a Licensed Professional Counselor in Virginia, a Certified Trauma Treatment Specialist, and a graduate of Old Dominion University with a Master’s degree in Clinical Mental Health Counseling.
+Nicole has worked with adolescents and adults since 2009, gaining experience working in middle schools, colleges, and homeless/domestic violence programs.
+Nicole specializes in treating trauma specifically with victims of sexual assault, domestic violence, and early childhood traumas.
+Nicole takes an eclectic approach in therapy, utilizing various therapies to help clients through the healing processes including; Cognitive Behavior Therapy, Dialectical Behavior Therapy, EMDR level 1 & 2, interpersonal practice, and core strength development.
+She also works with males, females, couples, and families with issues related to self-esteem, depression, anxiety disorders, PTSD, grief and loss, emotional regulation, interpersonal relationships, domestic/sexual violence, and gender and sexual identity.
 Nicole believes a positive therapeutic relationship between a therapist and client is essential to the growth process.
-She creates a collaborative, warm and comfortable environment in which clients can feel free to explore.
+She creates a collaborative, warm, and comfortable environment in which clients can feel free to explore.
 Through her strength-based, holistic approach, she strives to help individuals achieve the goals they have in mind for themselves.